Noxicid Caps (Esomeprazole)

 Medical Conditions to Discuss

-Tell your doctor if you have allergies to medicines/foods/dyes/preservatives, liver problems, severe kidney problems, osteoporosis, or have had skin reactions to similar stomach acid-reducing medications.
+Inform your doctor if you have allergies to other medications, liver problems, severe kidney issues, or a history of osteoporosis.

 Pregnancy and Breastfeeding